 General Sosabowski Leaves France For The UK

 In 1940 France was taken over by the Nazis.
-General Sosabowski (who ran an artillery training school there), leaves France in June 1940 (around 6000 soldiers left with him) and arrives via the frigate “Abderpool” into Plymouth on 22 June 1940.
+General Sosabowski (who ran an artillery training school there), leaves France on 20th June 1940 (around 6000 soldiers left with him) and arrives via the frigate “Abderpool” into Plymouth on 22 June 1940.

-There, he catches a train to Glasgow (It's not clear if the troops went with him) and eventually ends up setting up camp with troops at Elioch Castle near Glasgow.
+Some of them relocate again to Elioch Castle near Sanquhar in Dumfriesshire to end up training as Ciochiemni.
 In the war, the British Army easily acquired property for training purposes from landowners etc so this was not unusual to do.

 At this point, General Sosabowski also sets up a saboteur unit at Inverlochie Castle on the west coast of Scotland.
 These will be trained, sent to Poland and specialise in espionage, sabotage and silent murder.

 We don't know if this group was ever directly sent to Largo House, Upper Largo, Fife and then Audley End, but the concept itself was born with this unit.

 In October 1940 the troop unit at Elioch Castle is renamed to "4th Officers Cadre Brigade" or The 4th Polish Cadre Rifle Brigade and they move to Largo House In Fife and set about defending the East Neuk Coastline from Buckhaven to Crail, in Fife, by digging trenches, putting concrete bollards in etc.